|

 In hard times, families can be greatly helped by growing a highly productive food garden.
 Gardening When It Counts helps readers rediscover traditional low-input gardening methods to produce healthy food, showing how a family can halve their food costs using a growing system requiring just an occasional bucketful of water, a couple hundred dollars worth of hand tools, and about the same amount spent on supplies, working just an average of two hours a day during the growing season.

-book cover for Putting Food By, by Janet Greene, Ruth Hertzberg, and Beatrice Vaughan, 2/1/1992
+Putting Food By (by Janet Greene, Ruth Hertzberg, Beatrice Vaughan)

 This classic guide to freezing, canning, and preserving food covers basics like boiling-water baths, pressure canners, canning seafood and poultry, and freezing convenience foods.
 The fourth edition also includes new information on freezing for the microwave, making Christmas presents, canning convenience food, and kitchen equipment.